Skip to main content

 Your guide to directors & officers liability.

 Directors and officers (D&O) liability insurance is designed to protect individuals who are personally sued for wrongdoing while serving as directors or officers of an organization.
-It provides coverage for defense costs and any resulting settlements the directors, officers and the organization are required to pay.
+It provides coverage for defence costs and any resulting settlements the directors, officers and the organization are required to pay.

 Wrongful acts and allegations covered under D&O policies include: